Attachment, Safety, Acceptance, and Prosperity

 Past experiences can provide contextual information which can aid in understanding patterns of behavior.
 Patterns of behavior allow for likely predictions to be made for future responses in the same situation barring no changes have been made.

-Psychological background is vital to understanding children because children are surrounded by factors that influence their lives.
-Understanding developmental stages such as Erikson’s Psychosocial Stages of Development can help adults learn when a child needs some room to explore their independence or competencies within safe boundaries.
+Developmental background is vital to understanding children because children are surrounded by factors that influence their lives.
+Understanding developmental stages such as Erikson’s Stages of Development can help adults learn when a child needs some room to explore their independence or competencies within safe boundaries.

 After an adult understands where a child is coming from, the dance begins.
 The parent has to decide when to step in and take the lead and when to follow.
 This is a truly tricky area of parenting.
 Too much parental control can stifle positive development and too little parental involvement can lead a child down painful learning paths.
 So where is the sweet spot?